SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Introduction

-To bridge these gaps, we present \textit{SymphonyGen}, a hierarchical framework controlled by a multi-voice harmony skeleton for contemporary cinematic orchestration.
-To the best of our knowledge, this is the first work that specifically targets symbolic cinematic orchestration rather than general orchestration.
-Our central contributions are: \begin{itemize} \item \textbf{3D Hierarchical Architecture:} A cascading encoder-decoder system that processes the Bar, Track, and Event axes separately, reducing computational overhead while improving multi-track scalability. \item \textbf{Multi-Voice Harmony Skeleton:} A novel ``short-score'' condition that provides a granular music outline, steering the composition through beat-quantized harmonic and melodic contours. \item \textbf{Audio-Perceptual RL:} A reinforcement pipeline utilizing a cross-modal reward.
-By aligning symbolic output with acoustic perception, this approach mitigates the qualitative limitations of MIDI datasets. \item \textbf{Dissonance-Averse Sampling:} A logit-adjustment algorithm that references the harmony skeleton to suppress unintended clashes during inference, especially those between the non-harmonic tones. \end{itemize}
+To bridge these gaps, we present \textit{SymphonyGen}, a hierarchical framework controlled by a multi-pitch harmony skeleton for contemporary orchestral generation.
+While our architecture itself is style-agnostic, it is oriented toward contemporary cinematic scoring through the data, reward, and hyperparameters.
+Our contributions are as follows: \begin{itemize} \item \textbf{3D Hierarchical Architecture with Compressed Tokenization:} A cascading encoder-decoder system that processes the bar, track, and event axes separately, exposing conditioning points at each structural level and keeping decoding memory far below flat token streams; a compressed tokenization scheme reduces the event-axis padding inherent to the fixed 3D grid. \item \textbf{Multi-Pitch Harmony Skeleton:} A novel ``short-score'' condition that provides a structural music outline, steering the composition through beat-quantized harmonic and melodic contours. \item \textbf{Dissonance-Averse Sampling:} A logit-adjustment algorithm that references the harmony skeleton to suppress unintended clashes during inference, especially those involving non-harmonic tones. \end{itemize}